-Activity Evidence that supports this approach Challenge number(s) addressed School Led Tutoring Targeted support for 60%+ of our pupil premium children by adults within school.
-Needs and focus are identified after diagnostic assessment of gaps in 1, 2,3 and 4 children's learning, to raise attainment, close gaps and accelerate progress.
-These sessions run after school on a weekly basis and currently we are providing over 16 hours a week tutoring.
-This is only possible due to engagement and collaboration with families, who are aware and in support of these additional actions to support their children's learning.
-Furthermore, these bespoke interventions provide opportunities for our Disadvantaged children to access small group work in a supportive way, in order to accelerate progress.
-In addition, working in a small group with their own teacher for a dedicated, regular session, develops and strengthens relationships for our disadvantaged children, with our class teachers across school, as well as a small number of peers in a safe and collaborative environment.
-Learning Mentor Targeted support for pupils demonstrating areas on need in terms of social and emotional learning from a qualified and highly skilled learning mentor.
+Activity Evidence that supports this approach Challenge number(s) addressed Learning Mentor Targeted support for pupils demonstrating areas on need in terms of social and emotional learning from a qualified and highly skilled learning mentor.
 This reduces barriers to learning and allows the children to access school in a positive manner in which they feel safe.
 It has been proven to impact attendance as well as wellbeing and involvement for children who access this specialist support.
 Families are also in receipt of support from our learning mentor and collaborate with them to engage them and their children with school.
-1,2,3 and 4 Structured interventions Every class in school has access to at least one support assistant who is trained in delivery of targeted interventions which may include but are not exclusive to: • IDL - Dyslexia Support Programme • 20:20 reading • Focused coaching • Touch typing • Booster Groups These allow children to access learning in line with their peers, which boosts engagement, progress and involvement.
-2&4
+1,2,3 and 4 Structured interventions Every class in school has access to at least one support assistant who is trained in delivery of targeted interventions which may include but are not exclusive to: IDL - Dyslexia Support Programme 20:20 reading Focused coaching Touch typing Booster Groups 2&4

+These allow children to access learning in line with their peers, which boosts engagement, progress and involvement.